-So, whether you’re heading to the south west coast as a family and looking for activities for your trip, as a couple on a romantic break or just want some ideas for a where to go when all you know is those endless Insta snaps of Durdle Door, hopefully my guide to enjoying a relaxing lodge holiday in Dorset will help!
+So, whether you’re heading to the south west coast as a family and looking for activities for your trip, as a couple on a romantic break or just want some ideas for a where to go when all you know is those endless Insta snaps of Durdle Door, hopefully my guide to the best days out in Dorset will help.

 Check out the video and then scroll down to find out the highlights of our time in Dorset.

 When Is The Best Time To Visit Dorset?